coozoo/HomeworldRemasteredLauncher/README.md

 Game resolution can be set inside game settings and wine window will be resized automatically to fit game.
 Again "winecfg" -> "Graphics" tab -> mark checkbox "Automatically capture the mouse in full-screen windows" to navigate in game without problem of leaving window.

-Language support the same as in cace of homeworld2 and available from .big files it can be set by `-locale German`.
-But looks like it's only for UI, I'm not sure that game contains sounds for other languages but if it's true thatn maybe it's possible to handle by file renaming(I've tried with German and didn't sight the differnce looks like all sounds left in English).
+Language support the same as in case of homeworld2 and available from .big files it can be set by `-locale German`.
+But looks like it's only for UI, I'm not sure that game contains sounds for other languages but if it's true then maybe it's possible to handle by file renaming(I've tried with German and didn't sight the differnce looks like all sounds left in English).

 ### Steam start